All Episodes

 deal about paying somebody hush money?
 But this criminal charge

-isn't about Donald Trump paying hush money that's not illegal
+isn't about Donald Trump paying hush money.
+That's not illegal

 at all.
 It's about him falsifying the documents of that

-high money.
+hush money.
 So I think it's really important we get

 (21:02):